kathesch/tailrs/README.md

 npm install tailwindcss -g
 ```

 tailrs can then be installed using brew.
-Presently, there is only a M1 MacOS release.
+Presently, there is only a AppleSilicon MacOS release.

 ```
 brew tap kathesch/tailrs https://github.com/kathesch/tailrs